Given That Abc Def Solve For X And Y

 Scientific Explanation: Why These Methods Work

 Both substitution and elimination rely on the principle of equivalence: performing the same operation on both sides of an equation maintains its validity.
 In substitution, replacing a variable with an equivalent expression preserves the system’s solutions.
-In elimination, scaling equations and adding them doesn’t change their intersection point (the solution).
+In elimination, scaling equations and adding them doesn’t change their intersection point (the solution) That's the part that actually makes a difference..

 From a linear algebra perspective, systems of equations can be represented as matrices.
-Practically speaking, the elimination method mirrors Gaussian elimination, a systematic approach to reducing matrices to row-echelon form.
-Substitution, meanwhile, is akin to expressing variables in terms of others, a concept central to parametric equations and vector spaces And that's really what it comes down to..
+The elimination method mirrors Gaussian elimination, a systematic approach to reducing matrices to row-echelon form.
+Substitution, meanwhile, is akin to expressing variables in terms of others, a concept central to parametric equations and vector spaces.

 Common Mistakes to Avoid